-Gaming a few months ago Share Tweet Pin Share By Sherif Saed, Wednesday, 23 May 2018 22:14 GMT It’s been a while since Battlefield dabbled with co-op modes, but Battlefield 5 is bringing co-op back in a major way.
+Gaming 7 months ago Share Tweet Pin Share By Sherif Saed, Wednesday, 23 May 2018 22:14 GMT Bonus: Want to stay up to date on our latest Rare Norm news ?
+It’s been a while since Battlefield dabbled with co-op modes, but Battlefield 5 is bringing co-op back in a major way.
 Battlefield is no stranger to co-op.
 A couple of Battlefield games in the past have featured co-op modes of some description.
 Bad Company 2’s console-only Onslaught was a fairly competent horde mode that didn’t get revived in later games.
 Battlefield 3’s co-op missions were honestly a bit of an afterthought, boasting terrible enemy AI and encounter design, but nonetheless offered a distraction from the game’s main offerings.
 In Battlefield 5, co-op is coming back.
 This time, it’s going to form an integral part of the package.
 It’s called Combined Arms, and it’s basically a scenario generator that randomly assembles missions for four players to tackle in co-op.
 DICE is not sharing too many details just yet, but we do know gameplay will involve familiar multiplayer modes as well as single-player-style objectives.
 It’s intended as a stress-free introduction into multiplayer.
 More on Combined Arms will be unveiled in the weeks leading up to launch.
 Battlefield 5 releases worldwide on October 19 for PC, PlayStation 4, and Xbox One.
 Those who pre-order the Deluxe Edition can play a few days early on October 16.
 All pre-orders secure access to the open beta.
 A Play First trial will be available on October 11 for EA Access and Origin Access subscribers.
 It will not feature a Premium Pass.
 Alex is at the Battlefield 5 reveal event in London and has plenty of information on the game.
 Give that link a click to read up on everything we know so far.